 There is a well-established group of students, ‘St Aloysius Apostles’, who help with the running of the Chaplaincy.
 They write the bidding prayers for the Year Masses, organise events and raise funds for the School charities, help decorate the school with posters and other materials to promote events, the Rosary and Exposition of the Blessed Sacrament (during Advent and Lent).

-Years 7, 8 and 9 participate in a Retreat day each year.
+Unfortunately we have had to put our retreats on hold so far this year but they are currently planned for June 2021.
+In the meantime we have been facilitating time and space in school for our students to reflect (including Liturgical Assemblies and the Sacrament of Confession) and hosting virtual events whilst we were remote learning.
+Usually Years 7, 8 and 9 participate in a Retreat Day each year.
 This is time spent together as a form reflecting upon what is truly important in life.
 Each retreat focuses around a topic which supports faith development and encourages students to gain a deeper understanding of themselves and their relationships with God.

 The school works closely with two parishes, St Gabriel's in Archway and St Joseph's in Highgate.
 Each parish kindly offers their parish halls for our Year Retreats, as well as other visits.

 - Year 7 - Getting to know ourselves and others